 Practice What You Preach — All Year Long

 It’s not enough to talk about child abuse prevention.
-To stop abuse, we much each be willing to speak up and step in.
+To stop abuse, we must each be willing to speak up and step in.
 Learn the signs of abuse, and if you suspect a child is being abused, report it.
 Don’t assume someone else will do it; you may be that child’s best or only hope for intervention — especially if the child has been socially isolated or is too young to attend school.

 Support your local child advocacy center, CASA, and other important organizations by donating or volunteering.
 Insist that organizations you are involved with follow best practices for child protection.
 Listen to your children when they talk about small things so they’ll know they can trust you with big things.
 Back them up when they refuse to hug Aunt Enid so they know they can say no when a situation makes them uncomfortable.